 What categories are covered on the RNC certification in Low Risk Neonatal Nursing?

-There are five areas covered on the exam:
+There are four areas covered on the exam:

-- Mother/fetus (10% of questions): Topics include fetal assessment, pregnancy related hypertensive disorder, labor complications, abnormal labor patterns, and more.
+- General Assessment (14% of questions): Topics include fetal assessment, pregnancy related disorders, labor complications, abnormal labor patterns, and more.

-- Newborn (59.5% of questions): The largest section of the test covers how to interpret clinical laboratory tests, behavioral and developmental care, physical assessments (cardio, respiratory, musculoskeletal, neurological and the like), genetic disorders, perinatal substance abuse, and more.
+- Assessment and Management of Pathophysiologic Conditions (39% of questions): The second largest section of the test covers how to interpret physical assessments (cardio, respiratory, musculoskeletal, neurological and the like) and genetic, metabolic and endocrine conditions.

-- Professional issues (2.5% of questions): Covers ethical issues, professional and legal issues, patient safety, and evidence based practice.
+- Professional issues (3% of questions): Covers ethical issues, professional and legal issues, and safety and quality improvement.